-By the time that Jesus began His ministry among the Jews in Palestine there were five well-known parties among the Jews: the Pharisees, the Sadducees, the Essenes, the Herodians and the Zealots.
-All but one of these, the Essenes, are referred to in the New Testament.
-None is referred to in the Old Testament because all arose after the close of the last book, Malachi.
+y the time that Jesus began His ministry among the Jews in Palestine there were five wellknown parties or sects among the Jews: the Pharisees, the Sadducees, the Essenes, the Herodians and the Zealots.
+All but one, the Essenes, are mentioned in the New Testament.
+None is referred to in the Old Testament because all arose after the close of the last book of the Old Testament, Malachi.
 The rise and power of Rome cultivated the existence of the Herodians and the Zealots.
-Josephus (Flavius Josephus, A. D. 37 to 100?), a Jewish historian and himself a Pharisee, claims that the Pharisees, the Sadducees and the Essenes existed as parties even in the days of Judas Maccabees (around 165 B.C.) when many of the Jews were struggling for independence from the Syrians (ruled by the Seleucids).

-The Zealots or Canaaneans resisted all foreign rule as unscriptural, struggled for complete independence and resorted to assassinations and other violence.
+Josephus (Flavius Josephus, 37 to 100?
+A.D.), a Jewish historian and himself a Pharisee, claims that the Pharisees, the Sadducees and the Essenes existed as parties even in the days of Judas Maccabees (c.
+165 B.C.) when many of the Jews were struggling for independence from the Seleucid rulers of Syria.
+The Zealots (or Canaanites) resisted all foreign rule as unscriptural, struggled for complete independence and resorted to assassinations and other violence.
 They advocated strict observance of the law of Moses, and they claimed that they could trace their movement back to the time of the Maccabees.
-Simon, one of the apostles, is identified as having been a Zealot or Canaanean (Luke 6:16; Matthew 10:4).

-The Herodians, who believed that the only hope for any measure of Jewish greatness and nominal independence as a nation lay in cooperating with the rulers of the Roman empire, arose in the days of Herod the Great and his sons.
-They were supporters of the Herods who were both Jews (technically, Herod the Great was of Idumaean --from Edom - origin) and vassal kings of the Romans over the Jews in Palestine.
+Simon, one of the apostles (not Simon Peter) is identified as having been a Zealot or Canaanite (Luke 6:16; Matthew 10:4).
+The Herodians, who believed that the only hope for any measure of Jewish greatness and nominal independence as a nation lay in cooperating with the rulers of the Roman Empire, arose in the days of Herod the Great and his sons.
+They were supporters of the Herods who were both Jews (technically, Herod the Great was of Idumean origin) and vassal kings of the Romans over the Jews and Samaritans in Palestine.

-The Sadducees were concentrated in Jerusalem and its environs; the Pharisees were found all over Palestine and in nations beyond (Saul, "a Pharisee, a son of Pharisees," was from Tarsus of Cilicia, Acts 23:6; 22:3; Philippians 3:5.).
-The Essenes were concentrated mostly in small villages and isolated places in Palestine and other countries.
-The Pharisees were more popular with the Jews in general and more numerous than the Sadducees (although their total number everywhere was probably no more than a few thousand), but the Sadducees were wealthier and more influential with the Romans.
+The Sadducees were concentrated in Jerusalem and its environs; the Pharisees were found all over Palestine and in nations beyond (Saul, "a Pharisee, a son of Pharisees," was from Tarsus of Cilicia in southeastern Asia Minor, Acts 23:5; 22:3).
+The Essenes were concentrated mostly in small villages and in isolated places in Palestine (the hill country of Judea) and other countries.
+The Pharisees were more popular with the Jews in general and more numerous than the Sadducees (although their total number everywhere was probably no more than a few thousand), but the Sadducees were wealthier and more influential.
 The Sadducees were a religio-political party of priestly and aristocratic tendencies; the Pharisees were more religious and democratic.
-Most of the priests (high priests, chief priests - ex-high priests and their families - and priests) were Sadducees.

-The Jewish high court, the Sanhedrin or council, a solemn body of 70 men, was composed of both Pharisees and Sadducees; the high priest traditionally presided.
-The Herodians and the Sadducees - the former by alliance with the Romans and the latter by political cunning - held the reigns of government among the Jews in Palestine.
+Most of the priests (high priest, chief priests (ex-high priests and the families of ex-high priests and priests) were Sadducees.
+The Jewish high court (the Sanhedrin or council), a solemn body of 70 men, was composed of both Pharisees and Sadducees - the former by alliance with the Romans and the latter by political cunning - held the reins of government among the Jews in Palestine.
 The Essenes believed in foreordination ("all things are left in the hands of God"), and the Sadducees denied fate altogether and made human freedom absolute.
 The philosophy of the Pharisees fell in between.
-Paul in Acts 26:5 referred to the Pharisees as "the straitest sect of our religion."
-(Later, as a disciple of Christ, he refused the designation "sect," Acts 24:5, 14.)
+Paul, in Acts 26:5, referred to the Pharisees as "the straitest sect of our religion," whereas those encountered by Jesus were hypocrites in practice.
+(Later, as a disciple of Christ, Paul refused the designation of the church as a "sect," Acts 24:5, 14).